lucasgerads/blog/content/blog/TL07xx/index.md

 </table>

  - **Number of Devices** – The TL074 family comes with 1, 4 or 8 op amps integrated in one IC.
- - **Electrical Characteristcs** – The electrical characteristics within the family of TL074 devices differ, and can be seen in instances such as the variation of input offset voltages.
-These differences have so far not played any role in my circuits.
-In my opinion, the most significant difference is signified by the character "I".
-These ICs are made for a broader temperature range, namely T<sub>a</sub> = –40°C to 85°C. For more details, see page 13ff in the data sheet.
+ - **Improved Version** – The electrical characteristics within the family of TL074 devices have been improved over the years, and can be seen in instances such as the variation of input offset voltages.
+The original Tl07x has this field blank and then TI added the improved versions TL07xA and TL07xB.
+These differences have so far not played any role in my circuits, but could of course be relevant to yours.
+Be careful, the TL07xC *isn't* an even better version.
+That's just the original version (i.e. version field left blank) for commercial application (see next bullet point).
+ - **Temperature Range**
+     - **C**: Commercial T<sub>a</sub> = 0°C to 70°C
+     - **I**: Industrial T<sub>a</sub> = –40°C to 85°C
+     - **M**: Military T<sub>a</sub> = –55°C to 125°C
  - **Packaging** -- Different IC packaging is represented as follows:
 	 - **D** :  SOIC - Small outline integrated circuit ([TI Drawing](https://www.ti.com/lit/ml/mpds177g/mpds177g.pdf))
 	 - **P** : SO -  Plastic Dual-In-Line Package ([TI Drawing](https://www.ti.com/lit/ml/mpdi001b/mpdi001b.pdf))